 What makes this event such a great success is the size of the event.
 This year there were about 200 participants.
 This gives everyone the opportunity to network and talk to each other.
 After a long day of presentations and discussions the organizers arranged very good social events, which allowed everyone to show off their other skills.
 This year one of the speakers, who call himself Dr. Raid, did some crazy freestyle rapping!

-This is an Conference i can highly recommend to anyone who like awesome research and terrible weather :)
+This is a Conference I can highly recommend to anyone who likes awesome research and terrible weather